When it comes to our 8 dimensions of wellness, stress is one of the biggest threats.

-Yoga combines several elements beneficial for stress relief, including breathing, light exercise, and movement¹⁸.
-While yoga has clear, immediate benefits for stress relief, it also has long-lasting effects on stress relief.
+Yoga combines several elements beneficial for stress relief, including deep breathing, light exercise, and movement¹⁸.
+While yoga has clear, immediate benefits for stress, it also has long-lasting effects on your stress response.

 It is really easy to feel stressed when you are trying to cram 200 activities into each day.
 If your to-do list is a mile long and consistently impossible for you to complete, you must trim it down.
 Some ways to help you better manage your time include²¹:

 Say no. Stop taking on new projects when you don’t have the time.
 Remember, you need time for your hobbies—factor in leisure time when deciding which projects to take on.